 “North Carolina was a middle-class state.
 We had about 55-percent of households in middle-pay jobs.
 Now, North Carolina is down to the high 30s or 40-percent," said Walden.

 By: Robert B. Butler, North Carolina Press Release

 RALEIGH, NC – The North Carolina economy is back.
 The state’s unemployment rate has fallen to a 17-year low, and the nation’s stock markets have soared to all-time highs, more than tripling since the Great Recession.
 In November, Forbes Magazine named North Carolina the best state for business in 2017.

 Surrounded by the good economic news, it is reasonable to expect stabilization and a decline in children entering foster care in North Carolina.
-Instead, the foster care crisis deepens, increasing 30% over the past six years, with an increase of 7% during the most recent 12-month reporting period.
+Instead, the foster care crisis deepens by hitting an all-time high in April-May 2018 of over 11,300 children, even higher than the Great Recession.
+Why?

 As a foster-care alumnus of 10-years at the Methodist Home for Children in Raleigh, I am genuinely perplexed.
 To identify possible causes of this counterintuitive trend, I interviewed Dr. Michael Walden, William Neal Reynolds Distinguished Professor and regional economics expert at North Carolina State University.

 “The two big issues we see everywhere, but more pronounced in North Carolina, first, the job market,” said Walden.
 “The good news is we’re seeing an increase in higher-paying jobs, professional jobs that need a college education.
 But the bad news is we see an equal percentage growth in lower-paying jobs combined with little or no growth in middle-paying jobs.

 “We’re having what economists call hollowing out of the labor force, where you have growth at the upper end, growth at the lower end, and not much growth in the middle.
 Sadly, we see this in all the big metro areas, too, including Charlotte and Raleigh.